 Being a parent of twins requires twice the amount of hard work and they get twice the number of questions from other parents and people.
 It’s understandable why some people can be fascinated by twins, they are one of a kind after all.
-But there are many myths and false ideas about twins which we will now discuss and debunk.
+But there are many misconceptions about twins which we will now discuss and debunk.

 1. They Have Same DNA

 The assumption that identical twins share the same DNA is not true.
-Many people believe this myth because identical twins are born from the same egg and so they must have everything identical.
+Many people believe this misconceptions about twins because identical twins are born from the same egg and so they must have everything identical.
 However, they share 99.99% of their DNA, but there’s that 1% which sets their DNA’s apart.

 Twins born from two separate eggs, the fraternal twins, also don’t have the exact DNA.
 But, since they developed in the womb at the same time, their DNA’s match up to 50% or more than that.

 This could be the dumbest believed myth about twins.
 Don’t we all know the very famous fact that each of us has a unique fingerprint?
 The possibility of two people having identical fingerprints can happen 1 in 64 million chances.
 Twins are no exception from this fact, identical or fraternal, identical twins may have similar patterns but they are never identical.